Why Am I Gaining Weight Fast During Pregnancy? First Trimester & On

 The phrase, “I’m eating for two,” is often heard by women at the dinner table (or vending machine, grocery aisle, or fast-food chain) as a way of indicating that they have a license to eat whatever they want while pregnant.

-While this statement is true, it is incredibly misleading, especially when you realize that much of the time, your eating “partner” weighs less than 7 pounds.
+While this statement is true, it is incredibly misleading, especially when you realize that your eating “partner” often weighs less than 7 pounds.
 Gaining weight is an inevitable and important part of having a baby; however, 48% of new moms gain more than the recommended pregnancy weight gain.

 There are many reasons for rapid weight gain during pregnancy that are of no concern whatsoever.
 Your blood volume begins to increase to accommodate the new baby’s needs as early as the first trimester.
 You also make more blood cells to help supply nutrients to the baby.
 Each of these issues can cause weight gain.

-This guide will go over reasons for fast weight gain during pregnancy, how much weight gain is healthy during each trimester, and how to maintain a healthy weight during pregnancy.
+This guide goes over reasons for fast weight gain during pregnancy, how much weight gain is healthy during each trimester, and how to maintain a healthy weight during pregnancy.

-Why am I gaining so much weight during pregnancy even though I’m not eating a lot?
+Why am I gaining weight so fast during pregnancy even though I’m not eating a lot?

 The optimal amount of weight you should gain depends on your pre-pregnancy weight and other factors.
 In general, if you are underweight before getting pregnant, you need to gain more weight for a healthy pregnancy than if you were overweight when you got pregnant.